 An Elegant Victorian-Era Brothel in the Mile High City

-The Palace of Mirrors It was one of Denver’s most refined and visually striking brothels during the late 19th century, often frequented by lawmen and miners alike.
-Located in what was once the city’s red-light district, this elegant Victorian establishment became known for its lavish décor, polished presentation, and the influential madam who managed it, Jennie Rogers.
+The Palace of Mirrors was one of Denver's most refined and visually striking brothels during the late 19th century, often frequented by lawmen and miners alike.
+Located in what was once the city's red-light district, this elegant Victorian establishment became known for its lavish décor, polished presentation, and the influential madam who managed it, Jennie Rogers.

 During Colorado's mining boom, Denver transformed from a frontier settlement into a thriving commercial hub.
 With prosperity came entertainment districts, and high-end bordellos such as the Palace of Mirrors catered to businessmen, politicians, and traveling elites.